InkWarrior/Remnants-of-the-Protectorate/README.md

 # To do list
 __GENERAL:__
-- Find a way to make the Protectorate Overbike obtainable.
+- Find a way to make the Protectorate Overbike obtainable (in-progress).
 - Find a way to make the Protectorate armors obtainable.
 - Fix the antennae of the second middle sections of the Protectorate Ship.
 - Continue tests for the Envoy ship and fill it with npcs.